 Winter is most definitely the time we spend the most in the setting of our home.
-When the temperatures outside get lower, our need for cozy and warm space increases significantly.
-Most of the people prepare their home for the long evenings, spend in the comfort of their own home, by undertaking seasonal cleaning in the beginning of the older months.
+When the temperatures outside get lower, our need for cosy and warm space increases significantly.
+Most people prepare their homes for the long evenings, spend in the comfort of their own homes, by undertaking seasonal cleaning at the beginning of the colder months.
 Seasonal deep cleaning gets rid of the dirt and dust, collected during the hectic summer we spend mostly outside, not worrying about the inner spaces.
-Seasonal deep cleaning, also, sets the inner spaces in cozy atmosphere and immediately increases our pleasure of spending the day at home.
+Seasonal deep cleaning, also, sets the inner spaces in a cosy atmosphere and immediately increases our pleasure of spending the day at home.

-One the floor is in good condition and there are no major issues, the idea of recoating with a finishing product is recommended.
+Once the floor is in good condition and there are no major issues, the idea of recoating with a finishing product is recommended.
 Waxing, re-oiling or applying a new layer of clear lacquer – be sure the finishing product will soak into the surface and fill the finest gaps and scratches, adding longevity to the whole structure.
 Finally, be sure you keep an eye out for any changes your wooden floor may experience.
-Because of the change of seasons and difference in temperatures, high temperature amplitudes also, these changes and humidity may affect the structure of the wood and cause movement and contraction.
+Because of the change of seasons and differences in temperatures, high-temperature amplitude also, these changes and humidity may affect the structure of the wood and cause movement and contraction.
 Keeping an eye out is the perfect preventive routine.

 Learn how to properly care for hardwood floors with tips for regular cleaning, seasonal maintenance, preventative care, and fixing common problems.
 This article provides key techniques to keep your wood floors looking beautiful.